finzix7/bioxiplas-landpage/src/content/sections/english/contact-section.md

 ---
-enable: true # Controls the visibility of this section on all pages where it is used
+enable: true # Controls the visibility of this section across all pages where it's used
 title: "Contact Us for More **Information**"
 description: "Whether you need expert assistance, our team is ready to support you every step of the way."
 subtitle: "Contact"